Explore answers to some Frequently Asked Questions (FAQs) about marking Holocaust Memorial Day by clicking on the questions below.

 What is the appropriate tone for my activity?

-An HMD activity remembers the millions of people murdered in the Holocaust, under Nazi Persecution and in the subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+An HMD activity remembers the millions of people murdered in the Holocaust, under Nazi Persecution of other groups and in genocides that followed in Cambodia, Rwanda, Bosnia and Darfur.
 Any commemoration of HMD needs to be respectful.
-For educators or anyone working with young people, we recommend reading the guidance from the United States Holocaust Memorial Museum on how to teach the Holocaust.
+For educators or anyone working with young people, we recommend reading our guidelines for teachers.

 Are there certain things I should include in my HMD activity?